bsb395/community-starter-kit/README.md

 # welcome bot: A Probot App

-This is a new app lets edit, im edinting locally and committing it
+This is a new app lets edit, im edinting locally and committing it I am adding more changes

 ## What it does

 I don't know what it does

 ## Getting started